What Is Ecstasy Made From?

 How Is Ecstasy Made?

 The chemicals used to make ecstasy cannot be considered safe.
-Once people inject ecstasy pills, the body goes through a series of chemical reactions that can result in a dramatic increase in body temperature.
-That could lead to:
+Once people ingest ecstasy pills, the body goes through a series of chemical reactions that can result in a dramatic increase in body temperature.1 That could lead to:1

-Other risks associated with ecstasy come from contamination.
-Makers of ecstasy, according to the National Institute on Drug Abuse may place other drugs in the ecstasy pills they sell.
-Those other drugs can include dextromethorphan, amphetamine, and PCP.
-Some pills contain dangerous chemicals found in illicit drugs known as bath salts.
+Other risks associated with ecstasy come from contamination from additives and other drugs ecstasy may cut with.
+Makers of ecstasy may place other drugs in the ecstasy pills they sell.3 Those other drugs can include dextromethorphan, amphetamine, and PCP.
+Some pills contain dangerous chemicals found in illicit drugs known as bath salts.3

-Sassafras is a type of tree native to parts of the US and Cambodia.
-Although the link between this herbal plant and MDMA production is not obvious, sassafras is being harvested in Southeast Asia to produce significant quantities of safrole, an oil extract used in the manufacture of amphetamines like MDMA, Molly, and ecstasy.
-The Drug Enforcement Administration (DEA) cracks down on retailers and individuals who handle safrole in substantial amounts because the oil is the main raw ingredient used in the production of ecstasy.
-Cambodian authorities have also put pressure on the illicit manufacture of this oil by tearing down rare sassafras trees, but production has continued to go up as greater demand for ecstasy and variations on MDMA-related amphetamines increases all over the world.
+Sassafras is a type of tree native to parts of the US and Cambodia.5 Although the link between this herbal plant and MDMA production is not obvious, sassafras is being harvested in Southeast Asia to produce significant quantities of safrole, an oil extract used in the manufacture of amphetamines like MDMA.6 The Drug Enforcement Administration (DEA) cracks down on retailers and individuals who handle safrole in substantial amounts because the oil is the main raw ingredient used in the production of ecstasy.

 Because of its correlation with ecstasy production, safrole is greatly restricted in the United States, European Union, and by the United Nations.